-When our cruise to the Norwegian fjords stopped in Bergen, Alan and I walked the streets of this charming city, then boarded a funicular to hike the trails of Mt.
+On cruises, Alan and I like to get moving when the ship is in port.
+That’s how we found ourselves enjoying an active day in Bergen during a Norwegian fjords cruise.
+We walked the streets of this charming city, then boarded a funicular to hike the trails of Mt.
 Floyen.
 A port of call on our Regent Seven Seas cruise, Bergen proved to be scenic, historic and brimming with activities to satisfy even the most active traveler.

 After a funicular ride, we reached the beginning of our hike on Mt.
 Floyen.
 A wide trail wound gently up the mountain.
 Although the misty day hampered what would have been a spectacular view, the opportunity to experience Norwegian nature was worth it.
-Again, our guide kept us entertained with talks on Bergen’s culture and history, pointing out WWII bunkers that are now used as huts for sporting clubs.
+Again, our guide kept us entertained during this active day in Bergen with talks about the city’s culture and history, pointing out WWII bunkers that are now used as huts for sporting clubs.
 Many of the paths are lit for nighttime walks and cross-country skiing during the winter.

 Are you an independent traveler?
 This is an easy itinerary to follow on your own, although you’ll miss out on the depth of experience that a knowledgeable guide provides.